 My colleagues and I hope to maximize the uptake of primary prevention strategies such as vaccines and characterize the impact of HPV vaccine introduction in communities.
 Ideally, my research efforts will guide public health efforts, vaccination guidelines, and cervical cancer screening programs.

 I am honored to have received the Huffman-Capraro Young Investigator Award from the North American Society for Pediatric and Adolescent Gynecology.
 I also received the New Investigator Award from the Society for Adolescent Health and Medicine (SAHM).

-I am currently the president of SAHM and have served on national and international committees and advisory groups focused on vaccines and other adolescent health issues.
+I am currently the immediate past-president of SAHM and have served on national and international committees and advisory groups focused on vaccines and other adolescent health issues.
 My roles have included:

 - Membership on a leadership group for the U01-funded Adolescent Medicine Trials Network for HIV/AIDS interventions

 - Primary investigator for an industry-supported grant program through SAHM that funded 10 United States projects designed to improve adolescent vaccination

 - Facilitator of a global HPV vaccine community of practice funded by the World Health Organization (WHO)